 We communicate with our clients to understand their situation and carefully craft the scope of our work.
 We also try to reach a mutual understanding of tasks that may be outside the scope of a particular engagement, and how such out-of-scope work might be priced if our client calls upon us to handle it.
 To arrive at a fair and reasonable price for our services, we also seek to understand how our clients assess the value of the finished product we are to deliver.

 - Work Product.
-The traditional law firm business model pays attorneys based on a black box calculation, factors of which typically include seniority, expectations, and perceived benefit to the firm.
+The traditional law firm business model pays attorneys based on a black box calculation, which typically measures factors including seniority, expectations, and perceived benefit to the firm.
 The calculation is often speculative, arbitrary, and perceived to be “unfair.”
-Rimon's solution to this problem is to compensate attorneys based on work they have done — direct value to clients.
-If they work more, and the clients are happy with the work, they get paid more.
-As simple as that.
-This way attorneys know exactly what they are getting and they are motivated by clients’ needs and satisfaction.
+Rimon’s solution to this problem is to compensate attorneys in direct and transparent relation to the work they have performed.
+By fully empowering attorneys to control their own financial destinies, we liberate our partners to work hard and invest in strong client relationships without fear that they will not reap the benefits of their efforts.

 - New Business.
-Under the traditional law firm business model, attorneys are recognized and compensated for bringing business to the firm — but the compensation is not often clearly tied to the value.
-Attorneys who produce a lot of business rarely keep a majority of what they bring in, while attorneys bringing in less business and doing less work often end up making more money.
+Under the traditional law firm business model, attorneys are recognized and compensated for bringing business to the firm — but the compensation often doesn’t correlate to the value of that business.
+Attorneys who produce a lot of business rarely keep a majority of the fees that they collect, while attorneys producing less business and performing less work often end up making more money.
 This unpredictability creates a disincentive to bring in business.
-Rimon's solution to this problem is to compensate attorneys directly for bringing in clients.
-Attorneys are not pressured to develop business, but they know that they will receive a large portion of business they develop.
+Rimon’s solution to this problem is to compensate attorneys directly for bringing in clients.
+Attorneys are not pressured to develop business, but they know that they will receive a large portion of the rewards from business they develop.
 This brings our firm in line with modern companies who recognize the value of business development.

-As numerous psychological studies have found, hierarchy in itself causes high levels of stress and poor health consequences.
-Rimon decided to eliminate the hierarchy.
-Our goal is to make the firm serve the attorneys, so that the attorneys can focus on serving the clients.
-The firm works hard to give the attorneys all the tools they need to serve their clients.
+As numerous psychological studies have found, hierarchy itself causes high levels of worker stress and negative health consequences.
+Rimon decided to eliminate this hierarchy.
+Our goal is to make the firm serve its attorneys, so that the attorneys can focus on serving their clients.
+The firm works hard to give its attorneys all the tools they need to best serve their clients.
 This means helping attorneys collaborate with each other and with clients, giving them administrative and technical support, and helping them with business development and marketing services.

 Along with the pyramidal business model, Rimon has rejected the narrow “up or out” path that attorneys at traditional law firms must follow.
 Rimon attorneys make their own paths.
 Those who live to work, and those who seek a different work-life balance, can both find a place at Rimon.
 This flexibility allows us to attract talent at all stages of life and career.